Domestic Violence Lawyers in Maine

 Defining Types of Domestic Violence Offenses

-Domestic violence is most commonly used as a way to describe spousal abuse, but what some may not realize is that domestic violence is defined broadly and is used to describe any type of abusive behavior that is committed by one member of a household against another.
-This could include members of a family, an intimate relationship-marriage, dating relationship, etc.-or cohabitating members of a household.
+Domestic violence is most commonly used as a way to describe spousal abuse, which may take the form of physical abuse or verbal and emotional abuse.
+But what some may not realize is that domestic violence is defined broadly and is used to describe any type of abusive behavior that is committed by one member of a household against another.
+In Maine, this includes members of a family, an intimate relationship-marriage, dating relationship, etc.-or cohabitating members of a household.

 This type of violence has many names, including domestic abuse, spousal abuse, family violence, battering, and/or intimate partner violence, but they are all used to define the same type of behavior.
 Domestic violence does not only include instances of physical abuse, however.
-This type of offense includes all areas of abusive behavior, including physical, sexual, emotional, verbal, and economic abuse.
+This type of offense includes all areas of abusive behavior, including physical, sexual, emotional and verbal abuse in the forms of threats to commit violence.
+It also includes crimes committed against a domestic partner's pet for the purpose of controlling the "victim" and/or intimidating the victim as well as to cause the victim emotional distress over the animal and to frighten that person.

-Physical Abuse: Physical abuse between two members of a household can include any kind of contact that is carried out with the intention of inflicting bodily harm, intimidating the other, or causing pain.
-This includes instances of hitting, punching, choking, burning, pushing, slapping, etc. Other, more indirect, forms of physical abuse could also include depriving another of sleep or medical care-or anything else that is necessary to their livelihood-and/or forcing another to engage in drug or alcohol use.
+Physical Violence: Physical abuse between two members of a household can include any kind of contact that is carried out with the intention of inflicting bodily harm, intimidating the other, causing pain or offensive physical contact.
+This includes instances of hitting, punching, choking, burning, pushing, slapping, etc. Other, less damaging but still serious forms of physical abuse, includes spitting on someone, throwing food or a drink in your partner's face and/or other humiliating forms of contact that the person would find offensive.

-Sexual Abuse: Sexual abuse between two domestic partners includes forcing upon the other any unwanted sexual contact.
+Sexual Violence: Sexual abuse between two domestic partners includes forcing upon the other any unwanted sexual contact.
 Even if both parties are spouses and have previously engaged in consensual sex, if one partner is being coerced against their will, this could be considered marital rape.
-The scope of this offense includes any intimidating and/or physically forceful behavior used to engage in an unwanted sexual act, or the act of knowingly taking advantage of an individual unable to understand or deny participation-due to mental disability, illness, or age.
+The scope of this offense includes any intimidating and/or physically forceful behavior used to engage in an unwanted sexual act.
+Normally, marital rape is charged as a felony as it is Gross Sexual Assault.

 Maine Criminal Defense Lawyer